HI-bearing dark galaxies predictions from constrained Local Group simulations: how many and where to find them: Results

 \subsection{Dark galaxy selection sample}

 We select samples of \emph{dark galaxies} and bright galaxies from each simulation at $z = 0$.
 Both samples are defined within a sphere of $2.5\,\rm Mpc$ in radius centred on the MW analogues in order to ensure the search within the highest-resolution regions of the Local Group.
-We select only those halos with a DM halo mass in the [$10^{9}$-$10^{10}$] {\msun} range and a fraction of high-resolution DM particles larger than 0.98.
+We select only those galaxies with a DM halo mass in the [$10^{9}-10^{10}$] {\msun} range and a fraction of high-resolution DM particles larger than 0.98.
+The upper limit of $10^{10}\, M_{\odot}$ is chosen because we do not expect any galaxy above this halo mass to remain dark, while the lower limit of $10^{9}\, M_{\odot}$ is dictated by the resolution and the necessity of having both dark and bright galaxies within the same halo mass range.

-Here, we define \emph{dark galaxies} as those halos that, following the conditions described above, have $\leq 10$ stellar particles, and $\geq 10$ gas particles.
+Here, we define \emph{dark galaxies} as those haloes that, following the conditions described above, have $\leq 10$ stellar particles, and $\geq 10$ gas particles.
 This is $\lesssim 10^{5}\,M_{\odot}$ in stellar mass, and $\gtrsim 10^5-10^{6}\,M_{\odot}$ in gas mass, depending on the resolution of the simulations.
 The number of gas particles was chosen to guarantee that the predicted \emph{dark galaxies} preserve sufficient gas to remain detectable with radio telescopes.
-On the other hand, we select a sample of bright galaxies as those halos containing more than 10 stellar particles.
+On the other hand, we select a sample of bright galaxies as those haloes containing more than 10 stellar particles.
 In this case, we do not restrict to a minimum number of gas particles.
-Hence, some of these halos could be gas-free at $z = 0$ (and hence non-star forming), due to gas exhaustion after SF, ram pressure stripping (\citealt{1972ApJ...176....1GunnGott}) or other processes such as interaction with the cosmic web (e.g. \citealt{2013ApJ...763L..41Benitez}).
+Hence, some of these galaxies could be gas-free at $z = 0$ (and hence non-star forming), due to gas exhaustion after SF, ram pressure stripping (\citealt{1972ApJ...176....1GunnGott}), or other processes such as interaction with the cosmic web (e.g. \citealt{2013ApJ...763L..41Benitez}).